-If you need a loan but are concerned your credit report will hold you back, you may want to look at lenders who offer loans to those with less than perfect credit so you can build your credit score.
+If you need a loan but are concerned your credit report might hold you back, you may want to look at lenders who offer loans to those with less than perfect credit so you can build your credit score.

-- The lender will not request your credit report from a credit bureau.
+- The lender does not request your credit report from a credit bureau.
 At its most basic level, this is what a no credit check loan is.
-When you apply, the lender will not request your credit report from a credit bureau to check your borrowing history.
+When you apply, the lender does not request your credit report from a credit bureau to check your borrowing history.
 New Zealand lenders that follow responsible lending practices will always do a credit check.

-- The loan provider will check your bank statements.
+- The loan provider checks your bank statements.
 The lender uses the last three months of your banking history to judge whether you can afford the loan.
-When it looks at these, they can check your income, expenses and if your account has been in the negative during this time (this indicates financial stress).
+When it looks at these, the lender can check your income, expenses and if your account has been in the negative during this time (this indicates financial stress).

 - You need to earn an income.
 You need to prove you can afford the loan, by providing evidence of employment or Work and Income payments.